SPAA Center for Applied Appreciative Inquiry Certifies Second Cohort

 Davy defines appreciative inquiry (Ai) as a strength-based approach to organizational development that identifies organizational strengths and assets and how they can be leveraged for transformative change.

-“In the beginning of Ai training, I was skeptical about this new planning approach because I am more familiar with the corporate model that asks ‘what’s the problem and let’s fix it,’ said Lee Jr. “After experiencing the Ai process of ‘what’s right, let’s expand on it,’ I was sold, and will be adding it to my organization and leadership offerings.”
+“In the beginning of Ai training, I was skeptical about this new planning approach because I am more familiar with the corporate model that says ‘what’s the problem and let’s fix it,’" said Lee Jr. “After experiencing the Ai process of ‘what’s right, and let’s expand on it,’ I was sold, and will be adding it to my organization and leadership offerings.”

 Lee Jr.'s project focused on creating a resource development and fundraising plan for a small Jersey City-based nonprofit that supports women who have been victims of domestic violence.